medleyjs/medley/docs/Lifecycle.md

 })
 ```

-These hooks may send an early response with `res.end()`.
-If a hooks does this, the rest of the lifecycle will be skipped except for the `onFinished` hooks.
+These hooks may send an early response with `res.send()`.
+If a hook does this, the rest of the lifecycle will be skipped except for the `onFinished` hooks.

 If an error occurs during a hook, the rest of the lifecycle up to the *Route Handler* is skipped and the error handler is invoked as the *Route Handler*.

 ## Body Parsing

-In this step, a [`BodyParser`](BodyParser.md) is used to parse the body of the request and set `request.body`.
+In this step, a [`BodyParser`](BodyParser.md) is used to parse the body of the request and set `req.body`.

 Body parsing is skipped if the request method is `GET` or `HEAD`.